yllvar/Frontend-Maneki-Bundler/README.md

 - Shoutout to all the open-source libraries that made this project possible, especially Pump Portal and their 0.5% fees

 ```

-Remember to replace `https://github.com/your-username/maneki-bundler.git` with the actual repository URL when you set up the project on GitHub.